influxdata/helm-charts/charts/telegraf-ds/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

-## Configuration
+## Configure the chart

 The default configuration parameters are listed in `values.yaml`.
 To change the defaults, specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
-For example,
+For example:

 ```console
 helm upgrade --install my-release \